Mikaela/mikaela.github.io/README.markdown

 * css/ — css
 * pages/ — normal pages
 * php/ — php scripts that haven't found their way anywhere else
+* n/ — notes to self with rememberable URLs, see {r,or,ir}/
-* r/ — redirects, some kind of personal URL shorrtener
+* r/ — redirects, some kind of personal URL shortener
 * or/ — same, but not redirecting and for Tor Onion Services
 * ir/ — same, but for I2P eepsites